 Selling for £25,000, they set a new precedent for kidney stones belonging to acting icons of the Sci-Fi world.
 Pushing auction boundaries, the winning bidder was able "To Boldly Go Where No Man Has Gone Before...".

 Left behind, after an interview with a radio station, was some half-eaten French toast from pop star Justin Timberlake.

 Unbeknown to the DJ that picked it up was the price it was going to reach!

 After consigning it to auction, a 'super fan' of Timberlake forked out $1,025 to get their hands on his leftovers.
 Yummy.

 The life of Ian Usher

 This story borders on the incredible.
-Ian Usher has become famous for a feat which people can only dream of which is to sell everything and go somewhere.
+So, Ian Usher became famous for a feat which people can only dream of.

 The winning bidder had paid $339,300 to be Ian Usher.
-Ian has since travelled the world to complete his bucket list which consisted of 100 goals (one to do each week) and was completed within 2 years.
+Ian has since travelled the world to complete his bucket list which consisted of 100 things in 100 weeks.